Privacy notice for Electoral Services

 - To verify your identity and your eligibility for the register, the information you provide on any application form to register to vote will be processed by the Individual Electoral Registration Digital Service (IER-DS) managed by the Cabinet Office.
 As part of this process your information will be shared with the Department of Work and Pensions (DWP) and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
 You can find more information about this at www.registertovote.service.gov.uk

-- To allow the mandatory new data matching step referred as part of the annual canvass, the entries we hold on you on the register at the start of the 2019 canvass will be sent via the IER-DS and matched against data held by the DWP.
-These results will then be compared to the end of canvass register to allow the ERO to plan resources for the 2020 canvass.
-We will also be data matching the entries against other data sets held by the council, such as council tax
+- To allow the mandatory national data matching step referred to as part of the annual canvass, the entries we hold on you on the register at the start of the canvass will be sent via the IER-DS and matched against data held by the DWP.
+We will also be data matching the entries against other data sets held by the council, such as council tax.
+These results will then enable the ERO to determine what canvass communication will be sent to you.

 - Anyone can inspect hard copies of the electoral register (containing information on all registered electors) at the main reception at Bromley Civic Centre under strict control.
 Inspection is under supervision.
 Hand written notes may be made, but no copies or photographs of the register are allowed.
 Information taken must not be used for direct marketing purposes unless it has also been published in the open version of the register.
 Anyone who fails to observe these conditions may be charged a penalty of up to £5,000